nicolabalzano/JavaTesting/README.md

 # JavaTesting
-Code for my Integration and Tests of software systems exam performed in group of 2.
+Code for my Integration and Tests of software systems exam.
 Frameworks used:
 - JUnit
 - jqwik